microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.2.md

 ## Easier Method Usage for Unions of Arrays

-In previous versions on TypeScript, calling a method on a union of arrays could end in pain.
+In previous versions of TypeScript, calling a method on a union of arrays could end in pain.

 ```ts
 declare let array: string[] | number[];